Keeping your car safe: Tips for preventing auto theft

 3. Do not leave a spare key near your vehicle

-The National Highway Traffic Safety Administration (NHTSA) recommends taking your keys with you when you leave your car.
+The NHTSA recommends taking your keys with you when you leave your car.
 Some people keep a spare key under the car or in the glove box, just in case they get locked out — but thieves know where to check for an extra key.
 While getting locked out of your car is a pain, think about the potential hassle of your car getting stolen.

 4. Close the windows

 Keep your windows closed completely, says the NICB.
 A thief can simply reach into your car through an open window —taking what they can reach or unlocking the door to gain full access to your vehicle and everything in it.

 5. Park in well-lit areas

 Avoid parking in areas that are poorly lit or places that are not immediately seen by passers-by.
 Firestone recommends parking under a light and in a well-trafficked area, as thieves may be deterred if they know they can easily be seen.